laristra/cinch/README.md

 configuration file should be called 'doxygen.conf.in' and should reside in the 'doc' subdirectory.
 For documentation on using Doxygen, please take a look at the [Doxygen Homepage](http://www.doxygen.org).

+## Unit Tests{#unit-tests}

+***CMake Option:*** **ENABLE\_UNIT\_TESTS (default OFF)**

+Cinch has support for unit testing using a combination of CTest (the native CMake testing facility) and GoogleTest (for C++ support).
+If unit tests are enabled, Cinch will create a 'test' target.
+Unit tests may be added in any subdirectory of the project simply be creating the test source code and adding a target using the 'cinch\_add\_unit(target [source list])' function.

+Cinch will check for a local GoogleTest installation on the system during the Cmake configuration step.
+If GoogleTest is not found, it will be built by Cinch (GoogleTest source code is included with Cinch).

+## Versioning{#versioning}

+***CMake Option:*** **VERSION\_CREATION (default 'git describe')**

+Cinch can automatically create version information for projects that use git.
+This feature uses the 'git describe' function, which creates a version from the most recent annotated tag with a patch level based on the number of commits since that tag and a partial hash key.
+For example, if the most recent annotated tag is "1.0" and there have been 35 commits since, the Cinch-created version would be similar to: 1.0-35-g2f657a

+For actual releases, this approach may not be optimal.
+In this case, Cinch allows you to override the automatic versioning by specifying a static version to cmake via the VERSION\_CREATION option.
+Simply set this to the desired version and it will be used.